 I wasn't staying up because the agents needed me.
 Background agents don't need babysitting.
 I stayed up because I wanted to see the output.
 One more prompt.
 One more check.
 Let me just see if this one lands.

 Then the terminals.
 I looked at my screen one morning and had no idea what half my sessions were doing.
 I'd kicked off agents the night before and forgotten about them.
-The output from most of them was unusable - not because Claude did bad work, but because I'd asked for things I didn't actually need.
+Most of the output was useless.
+I'd asked for things I didn't actually need.

-I was boiling the ocean because the marginal cost of "why not run one more session" felt like zero.
+Boiling the ocean because the marginal cost of one more session felt like zero.

 It wasn't zero.

-Running five sessions in parallel wasn't 5x productive.
-It was context overload.
-I had so many terminals open that I couldn't hold the state of any of them in my head.
-Review quality dropped.
-Merge conflicts multiplied.
+Five sessions running in parallel and I couldn't hold the state of any of them in my head.
+Review quality in the gutter.
+Merge conflicts multiplying.
 Half the code I generated, I never even read.